watersofoblivion/dataless/README.md

 }
 ```

-Optionally, set up DNS in `config.json` by adding the following parameters:
+Optionally, set up DNS by adding the following parameters:

 * `DNSDomainName`: A domain name hosted in Route53
 * `ValidationDomain`: A domain set up for ACM validation via either [DNS](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-validate-dns.html) or [email](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-validate-email.html)
-* `BaseDNSName`: The DNS name that the examples will be available at
+* `BaseDNSName`: The DNS name where the warehouse will be mounted
 * `HostedZoneID`: (Conditional) If provided, DNS records will be added in this hosted zone.
 If not provided, a hosted zone will be created.
-If the domain name already has a hosted zone attached, this must be set to the ID of that hosted zone.
+If the domain name already has a hosted zone attached, this must be set to that hosted zone ID.

 ```json
 {